shaojunxian/learngit/readme.txt

+udfskfjpoereewqutiyioadsdfkgh,
+dfadklfj
+klgalgh
-OK,Now let's have a test!
+,Now let's have a test!